CSS 3 Features

 LinkedIn

-CSS was designed for providing view to the HTML and text that was displayed by the browser.
-Initially, CSS was developed only to provide styling to the fonts and text that was used to display the information.
+CSS focuses on displaying HTML and text in a browser, initially enhancing fonts and text for information display.
 Later it evolved into many different types.
 The latest version of CSS is CSS 3 which takes care of the presentation logic that HTML pages use.
-CSS was designed to provide the presentation logic and to make sure that HTML pages are displayed in a variety of styles and fonts that were available back then.
-CSS stands for cascading style sheets and CSS is used to add visual appearance to any HTML page.
-Think of Web development as a human body, if HTML and JavaScript form the bones and guts of the body then CSS is the Clothes and Makeup that goes on the body.
-There are many changes done on CSS 3.
+CSS is a presentation logic tool that enhances HTML pages’ visual appearance by cascading style sheets and displaying various styles and fonts.
+Think of Web development as a human body, If HTML and JavaScript form the bones and guts of the body then CSS is the Clothes and Makeup that goes on the body.
+Numerous CSS 3 changes were made.
 This article describes the basic changes done to CSS in order to make it to the CSS 3 standards.
 We have listed down the basic CSS3 features that any UI/ UX programmer can use to enhance the visual appearance of Web pages.

 Let us start with a basic introduction to CSS 3